Fast Distributed Inference Serving for Large Language Models: Introduction

-Preemptive scheduling with MLFQ introduces extra memory overhead to maintain intermediate state for started but unfinished jobs.
+Preemptive scheduling introduces extra memory overhead to maintain intermediate state for started but unfinished jobs.
 LLMs maintain a key-value cache for each Transformer layer to store intermediate state (\S\ref{subsec:background-serving-systems}).
 In FCFS, the cache only needs to store the intermediate state of the scheduled jobs in the processing batch, limited by the maximum batch size.
 But in MLFQ, more jobs may have started but are demoted to lower priority queues.
 The cache has to maintain the intermediate state for all started but unfinished jobs in MLFQ.
-The cache can overflow, given the large size of LLMs and the limited memory capacity of GPUs.
+The cache can overflow, given the large size of intermediate state and the limited memory capacity of GPUs.
 Naively, the scheduler can pause starting new jobs when the cache is full, but this again introduces head-of-line blocking.
-Instead, we design an efficient GPU memory management mechanism that proactively offloads the state of the jobs in low-priority queues to the host memory when the cache is close to full, and uploads the state back when these jobs are to be scheduled.
+Instead, we design \emph{proactive} GPU memory management mechanism that proactively offloads the state of the jobs in low-priority queues to the host memory when the cache is close to full, and uploads the state back when these jobs are to be scheduled.
 We use pipelining and asynchronous memory operations to improve the efficiency.

 For large models that do not fit in one GPU, \sysname leverages parallelization strategies including tensor parallelism~\cite{shoeybi2020megatronlm} and pipeline parallelism~\cite{huang2019gpipe} to perform distributed inference serving with multiple GPUs (\S\ref{subsec:design:distributed_support}).
 The scheduler runs multiple batches of jobs concurrently in a pipeline to minimize pipeline bubbles.
-The key-value cache manager partitions the key-value cache over multiple GPUs to organize a distributed key-value cache, and handles swapping between GPU memory and host memory in a distributed manner.
+The key-value cache manager partitions the key-value cache over multiple GPUs, and handles swapping between GPU memory and host memory in a distributed manner.